VishaanK/Dissertation/testNet/fabric-network/channel-artifacts/README.md

+# Channel Artifacts
-This directory stores the channel configuration artifacts, including the genesis block and anchor peer updates.
+This directory stores channel artifacts like genesis block and channel configuration.